 Related Reading: The Trump Effect: Can Politics Cause Divorce?

-Times certainly have changed
+Times certainly have changed for Custody

 And they continue to change.
-Even as recently as this week.
+Even recently.

 Over the past few years, there’s been a push to award equal parenting time following divorce or separation.
 For instance, in 2014, North Dakota voted on such a measure, though it was substantially defeated.
 (The bill fell by a 62% to 38% margin.)